Jerry Rawlings: 1992 elections

-Opposition parties objected to the election results, citing incidences of vote stuffing in regions where Rawlings was likely to lose and rural areas with scant populations, as well as a bloated voters' register and a partisan electoral commission.
+Opposition parties objected to the election results, citing incidences of vote stuffing in regions where Rawlings was likely to lose and in rural areas with scant populations, as well as a bloated voters' register and a partisan electoral commission.
 However, the Commonwealth Observer Group, led by Sir Ellis Clarke, approved of the election as "free and fair", as there were very few issues at polling stations and no major incidences of voter coercion.
 In contrast, the International Foundation for Electoral Systems (IFES) issued a report supporting claims that erroneous entries in voter registration could have affected election results.
 The Carter Center did acknowledge minor electoral issues but did not see these problems as indicative of systematic electoral fraud.

 Opposition parties boycotted subsequent Ghana parliamentary and presidential elections, and the unicameral National Assembly, of which NDC officials won 189 of 200 seats and essentially established a one-party parliament that lacked legitimacy and only had limited legislative powers.
 After the disputed election, the PNDC was transformed into the National Democratic Congress (NDC).

 Rawlings took office on Thursday, 7 January 1993, the same day that the new constitution came into effect, and the government became known as the Fourth Republic of Ghana.